Iris subg. Iris: Oncocyclus

 Oncocyclus irises are rhizomatous perennials.
 They also generally need rich soils that drain easy and are in full sun.
 Most also prefer a dry period after flowering.

 The Oncocyclus irises are mostly from Turkey, Caucasus and Iran.
-The flowers usually only have one flower, which is veined or spotted.
+The plants usually have only one flower, which is veined or spotted.
 Some of these species have been bred with bearded irises to create unique colours and markings.
 Oncocyclus is a Greek word, with onco meaning mass, or bulk, and cyclus meaning circle.
 In 1846, the term 'Oncocyclus' was first used by C.H.
 Siemssen as the Genus Oncocyclus in 1846 in Botanische Zeitung.
 Baker then re-classified it to a subgenus in 1877, than Dykes lowered it to a section in 1914, where it currently remains.